-I know…it’s exciting to receive a tax refund, commission checks or a bonus, and it’s even more exciting to spend it on a shopping spree.
+I know… It’s exciting to receive a tax refund, a commission check or a bonus, and it’s even more exciting to spend it on a shopping spree.
 But if money is tight, treat yourself a little bit with that extra cash and then sock the rest away.
-You won’t miss it (for long) and those savings will come in handy in a time of need.
+You won’t miss it for long and those savings will come in handy in a time of need.

 Ditch the little luxuries